 "I just popped my super favourite swing dress in with a quick 30 minute load using Bio-Zet without thinking.
 My previously perfect dress now has at least seven holes in it.
 Can't believe that stuff is so powerful."

 Can I wash the garment in the washing machine?

-Yes you can – on a gentle cool wash with an approved wool garment powder or liquid.
+But otherwise, yes you can! – on a gentle cool wash with an approved wool garment powder or liquid.
 Do not bleach.

-For your convenience all of our knitwear is fully machine washable.
+For your convenience, excepting our chunky knit range, all of our knitwear is fully machine washable.
 So many other makes of knitwear are hand wash only; we hope this makes your life easier!
 Please however ensure you use an appropriate spin speed and temperature setting.
 Fast spinning can stretch your jersey and temperatures over 40 degrees can matt and shrink the wool.

 What kind of detergents can I use?